 How can the country’s most generous state also be home to some of the country’s worst inequities?
 This startling juxtaposition compelled us to rethink our approach as a philanthropic community.

 The philanthropic landscape is a marketplace of ideas filled with committed organizations offering many different types of poverty-fighting interventions.
 In the commercial world, the goods that sell in a market are sorted and ranked by the interaction of supply and demand, and with key indicators like profits and losses.
 In the philanthropic world, by contrast, competitive forces cannot be relied upon to select the interventions having the largest impacts.
 The task of sorting is left to the judgment of the funder.
-At Constellation, we believe that this judgment should be informed by the best possible information.
+At Constellation, we believe that this judgment should be informed by the best available information.

 Smart philanthropy is kind philanthropy.
 Here’s how we do it.